Danvenrit/jegyzet-jegyzetek/_notes/infoemeltangol/Information Searching.md

 2. Identify relevant sources

-3. Plan your search strategy
+3. Plan your search strategy in the given source

 4. Gather information